Azargaz/Kusaposting-backend/README.md

 		}
 	}
 	```
+	`serviceAccount` part is optional if you don't want to serve locally.

 	Replace all strings starting with YOUR with your own config which you can find inside your Firebase Project's console here:
 	https://console.firebase.google.com/u/0/project/YOUR_PROJECT_ID/overview (replace YOUR_PROJECT_ID with your own).